 The Capstone course is the culminating educational experience designed to evaluate acquired competencies and readiness for ministry of professional ministry students in their field of study.
 The faculty together with the student may design a variety of capstone experiences.
 Competency for ministry may be demonstrated by, but not limited to, one or more of the following: research paper, creative project, examinations (written and oral), internship, or a portfolio of work.
 Affirmation of teachers, mentors, and teaching churches will be included in the overall evaluation.
 This course is a requisite for the completion of a student's course of study.
-For students in the Master of Arts (Religion) (M.A.R.) degree program.
+For students in the Master of Arts in Religion (M.A.R.) degree program.

-Notes: (M.A.R.)
+Thesis - M.A.T.